Brotzka/laravel-gitpod-starter/README.md

 Just create a new project from Gitpod, select your repo and start a new workspace.
 I suggest to wait till your first pre-build has been finished before you start a new workspace.

+## Initial configuration

+You need to set an application key when you start a new project.
+You can do so by calling `sail artisan key:generate` on the terminal.

 ## Contribution

 If you want to improve the starter template, feel free to add your changes here and create a pull request: https://github.com/FAAREN-tech/laravel-gitpod-starter